Bin chutes

 Keeping the chutes in good working order helps ensure a safe, clean environment for everyone in the building.

 If you are unsure how to dispose of bulky items or anything that will not fit safely down the chute, please speak to the concierge team if you are at Market Hill.
-If not, please speak with your local authority or their website.
+If not, please speak with your local authority or visit their website.
 They will be happy to advise you on the correct disposal options.